 - They add eggs.

-So here are your choices, keeping in mind you’ll probably want to “age” your Bailey’s at least a day and preferably a week:
+So what does that mean for us Baileys drinkers knowing we are at 17 percent alcohol?
+Here are your choices, keeping in mind you’ll probably want to “age” your Bailey’s at least a day and preferably two or three.

 - Use egg and drink anyway.

 - Use egg and age for 3 weeks, not knowing if there is enough alcohol/time to clear any contamination.

 - Don’t use egg and have a thinner Bailey’s.

 The recommended maximum storage time for all the old 1980s Bailey’s recipes was always two months.
 There isn’t really any valid safety reason for that time period.

 We do know that at refrigerator temperatures, the salmonella won’t grow so even with the extremely slight possibility an egg contained salmonella, it doesn’t matter if you drink the Copycat Baileys at one week or six or two months or three years; there will not be more salmonella.
 The alcohol will certainly inhibit any bacterial growth and given enough time, clear the salmonella.
 We just don’t know scientifically in this case, when.

 As far as quality, I think you’ll find with no way to commercially emulsify the Homemade Irish Cream recipes, whether my newer version or the old school ones, that after several weeks the cream can clump up and be kind of strange.
 (I divided my final recipe into several small bottles so I could taste it as it aged.)
 My best advice?
 Make it, drink it, enjoy it.
 And then make another batch!